BurningVictor/BurningVictor/README.md

 ### 👋 Hi, there!
-I’m Victor
+I’m Victor, and this is my Study Account!
--   I’m fascinated guy by the Rock'n Roll
+-   I’m a fascinated guy by the Rock'n Roll
 -   I love Cine and Movies that break and open my mind
 -   I'm a sick and a completely fanatic fan of Pink Floyd
--   I love books, HQs and Mangas, but I'm very lazy to read them (unfortunately... *don't judge me :'(* )
+-   I love books, HQ's and Mangas, but I'm very lazy to read them (unfortunately... *don't judge me :'(* )
 -   I like to play videogame, and my favorite game is **The Witcher 3** (I literally have more than 200 hours of play)
 - ✨ and, of course, I'm a dreamer...
 I dream to make something big, strong and memorable to leave a legacy before I die: and one of these dreams, it's me becoming a great and honorable Dev Full Stack.